 What an offseason for the Nets.
 Kyrie and KD, along with Jordan, Prince, Chandler, etc. The starting lineup should look similar to last year, with Irving swapping in for D’Angelo Russell.
 This is the type of roster that will allow Kyrie to shine.
-LeVert is a budding two-way wing, Harris was the most proficient outside shooter this year, and Jarrett Allen is a fearless rim protector.
+LeVert is a budding two-way wing, Harris was one of the most proficient outside shooters last year, and Jarrett Allen is a fearless rim protector.

 The ability to dig deep into their bench could be what puts the Nets in the top four or five of the East.
 Dinwiddie remains as one of the best sixth men in the NBA with the size and quickness to create his own shot.
 Jordan is a supreme backup center and Prince was a good scorer in his time with Atlanta.
 The Nets aren’t a title contender next year, but they should have a strong foundation for Durant’s return.